-If you love a fruity dessert, you’ll love this apple and plum cobbler or this strawberry rhubarb cobbler as well.
+If you love a fruity dessert, you’ll love this raspberry cobbler and this strawberry rhubarb cobbler as well.

 A cobbler in a white pie dish on a wooden platter